Conquer the Fear of Losing Money

 But when you think to the contrary, you’ll find it’s easy to overcome these fears, take some risks and change your lifestyle for the better.
 In fact, Robert Kiyosaki himself as well as countless other millionaires around the world rose from dithering poverty because they were able to change their mindset and shed fears of losing money.

-2. Consider Time Value of Money
+2. Consider the Time Value of Money

 Therefore, I’ll explain TVM in simple words.
 Consider you’ve $200 right now.
 You stash away $100 in a jar and invest the other on a savings plan that pays 4.5 percent interest per year.
 After a year, you’ll find that things you could buy for $100 today now cost $104.50, for example.

-If you fear losing money, think about how much you stand to actually lose if you keep your money at home or invest on plans that fetch lower returns.
+If you fear losing money, think about how much you stand to actually lose if you keep your money at home or invest in plans that fetch lower returns.
 The amount would be staggering.
-You’ll have fear of getting lost the money without actually taking any risks or even by simply doing nothing.
+You’ll have a fear of getting lost the money without actually taking any risks or even by simply doing nothing.

 3. Money Begets Money

 There’s an ancient proverb: “Money begets money.”
-This axiom holds true till date.
+This axiom holds true to date.
 It simply implies that without investment, there can be no returns.
 Or, in other words, you need to spend money to make money.

 Some years ago, I read about blogging and digital marketing.
-The topic interested me quite a lot because I found, there’s a lot of money to be made with blogging.
+The topic interested me quite a lot because I found there’s a lot of money to be made with blogging.

 One of my main fears: there were about 500 million blogs on the Internet and some of them were miserable failures.
 There were no guarantees that I wouldn’t fall into that vast quagmire of failed bloggers.
-At the same time, there’re were no assurances that I would fail.
+At the same time, there were no assurances that I would fail.
 Hence, I decided to take the risk.

-I spent over $600 on basic course and a couple of advanced ones online.
+I spent over $600 on basic courses and a couple of advanced ones online.
 And about $300 on setting up a website with domain name, hosting and other necessary paraphernalia.
 I’d spent over $1,200 by the time I wrote my first blog and posted it online.
 I’m not calculating or considering man-hours spent on crucial research or writing.

-Here I learned one vital lesson: money begets money.
+Here, I learned one vital lesson: money begets money.
 Had I not taken the risk of investing the $1,200, time, effort and other resources, I would never have made tens of thousands of Dollars as a side income every year during my spare time.

 That’s mainly due to the extreme volatility of these money markets.
 But stock markets have a proven track record of bouncing back after every slump and paying rich rewards to investors that’re patient.